Mitigating Nonlinear Systematics in Weak Lensing Surveys II: Stability and Diagnostics with Intrinsic Alignment: Theory

 \subsection{Cosmic Shear}

-We consider a cosmological survey with measured photometric redshifts for galaxies, enabling tomographic binning with source-galaxy distributions $n_i(\chi)$ for the $i$th bin.
+We consider a cosmological survey with measured photometric redshifts for galaxies, enabling tomographic binning with source-galaxy distributions $n_i(\chi)$ for the $i$th bin, where $\chi$ is the radial comoving distance.
 The two-dimensional cosmic-shear power spectrum $C^{i,j}(\ell)$ between tomographic bins $(i,j)$ is given by the line-of-sight projection of the non-linear three-dimensional matter power spectrum $P_{\rm nl}(k;z)$, as follows \cite{Limber1954Projection}: